simpeter/apd/docs/lab1.md

 You only need to run the experiment for bare mental servers running containers.
 First, start the experiment with only one server.
 Then, run the workload as described in assignment 1 using the same set of loads you used in assignment 1.
-Finally, compare the load to latency curve (pay closer attention to the max point).
+Finally, compare the latency-throughput curves (pay close attention to the max point).

 Note:
 1. If you use different node type for assignment 1 and assignment 3, it is likely the performance changes due to hardware.
 You need to re-run the experiment to determine the new max point.